How to Conduct Effective Behavioural Interviews

 Critical Thinking and Problem Solving

-While the candidate is answering your questions your job as the interviewer is to be an active listener who is looking for the following key behaviors:
+During the interview, your job is to be an active listener who’s looking for the following key behaviors:

 • Intelligent responses to given situations